tanweer-mahdi/Orthogonal-Matching-Pursuit-Family/README.md

 ## DGOMP (Detector based OMP):
 DGOMP is the variation of OMP which doesn't require sparsity (number of non zero elements in the vector) as a prior.
 It performs statistical hypothesis testing on each iteration on the residual to determine algorithm stopping criterion.
 Details here: https://link.springer.com/article/10.1186/1687-6180-2014-178

+## BSBL (Block Sparse Bayesial Learning):
+Not necessarily a matching pursuit based sparse recovery algorithm, however, it is a faster approximation of a block-sparse recovery algorithm by Block Sparse Bayesian Learning.